mel-project/keccak-melo/README.md

 ## Testing
 There is a python file in this repo named `keccak.t.py` which is used to differentially fuzz test the Melodeon implementation of Keccak with a reference implementation written in Python.
-Use the command `python -i keccak.t.py` to load the program into an interactive Python REPL and use the `DIFFERENTIAL_TEST()` function to run this test.
+Install the dependencies using `python3.10 -m pip install colorama pexpect`, use the command `python -i keccak.t.py` to load the program into an interactive Python REPL, and use the `DIFFERENTIAL_TEST()` function to run this test.